 DISCLAIMER: Spoilers abound for Syfy’s The Magicians.
 Proceed with caution.

 Now, if you’re like me, you’re still enmeshed in a period of mourning for our favorite show about magic.
-The series finale aired on April 1st, and I’m utterly devastated that we won’t see a Season 6.
+The series finale aired on April 1, and I’m utterly devastated that we won’t see a Season 6.
 Overall, I was satisfied with how it all ended.
-Everyone received a much-needed happy ending, after years of wading in misery.
+Everyone received a much-needed happy ending after years of wading in misery.
 For a fantasy series, The Magicians was more grounded in reality than most non-fantasy shows.

-Below, I wanted to pay homage to each of these women and reveal the crucial lessons I gleaned from my time watching The Magicians.
+Below, I wanted to pay homage to these women and reveal the crucial lessons I gleaned from my time watching The Magicians.
 I hope you find inspiration from them.
 I know I did.

 So, what did I learn from Julia?
 Never, ever give up.
 Forge ahead regardless of the odds and seemingly insurmountable obstacles.
 Kindness goes a long way.
 You reap what you sow.
 That fighting for your loved ones is a worthy fight.
 Make your aspirations a reality.
 But, in the end, the greatest of these lessons is to keep going.
 Believe you’ll succeed – because you will.
 It’s a marathon, Fillorians.
 Not a sprint.
 If Julia can do it, so can you.

 Here’s what I learned from Alice: acceptance.
 Come to terms with who you are.
 Love yourself fully, uninhibited, and embrace every inner quirk.
 Cling to your perceived flaws – recognize them for what they are and accept them.
-Do the very best you can, but don’t beat yourself up if you fail.
+Do the best you can, but don’t beat yourself up if you fail.
 As Zelda told Alice in the series finale, a magician may not be able to control Outer Circumstances when spell casting, but they can control their Inner Circumstances.
 Now, how does that translate to real-world terms?
 Accept themselves wholly.
 Bodily.
 Love yourself – because you’re the only you you’ve got.

 The biggest lesson I gleaned from Margo?
 That being a woman is complicated.
 Always do the right thing, even if it’s the unpopular thing.
-Embrace your inner fierce warrior.
+Embrace your fierce inner warrior.
 Don’t shy away from putting the patriarchy in its place.
 Remember that we can be soft and strong – we don’t have to favor one state over the other.
 We’re a mess of different quirks, and it’s okay to be loud.
 It’s okay to be assertive, despite society’s perception of assertiveness as b*tchiness.
-Stand strong in your convictions.
+Stand firm in your convictions.
 Fight tooth and nail for what you want.

 Kady life lessons time!
 She taught me what strength looks like.
-That yes, you won’t always “appear” strong.
+Yes, you won’t always “appear” strong.
 You may have more bad days than good.
 There will be struggles, and you may want to quit.
 However, if you stick it out, you’ll rise victorious.
 You will see the other side, and it’ll be awash with the brightest light.
 Never give up.
 Stand tall for those who cannot.
 Shout at the top of your lungs for those whose voices have been silenced.

 So, what did I learn from Zelda?
 Knowledge, as cliche as this sounds, truly is power.
 We live in an age of instant information, and there’s a lot of “fake news” roaming the online world.
 That’s why it’s so vital to arm yourself with the truth.
 Feed your arsenal with accurate knowledge.
-Books are wonderful tools for more than just pure escapism.
-Especially now, in this time of crisis, we must rely on books as our tether to sanity.
+Books are excellent tools for more than just pure escapism.
+Especially now, in this crisis, we must rely on books as our tether to sanity.
 Zelda also taught me that empathy is crucial.
 Love is complicated, as are relationships.
 Do what you can to save those you love.
 Be brave.
 And, above all, be kind.